 - Analysing female turnover and experiences

-While we are placing a great deal of emphasis on improving our diversity, we recognise we still have a fair way to go to achieve our targeted outcomes.
+While we are placing a great deal of emphasis on improving our diversity, we recognise achieving our targeted outcomes requires an ongoing focus.

-We have set the tone at the top and appointed a female member on our Board and have created a Diversity and Inclusion Committee to work across the business, identifying areas where we can improve to assist in attracting and retaining a diverse workforce.
+We have set the tone at the top with female representation on our Board, and have created a Diversity and Inclusion Committee to work across the business identifying areas where we can improve to assist in attracting and retaining a diverse workforce.

 - Attracting and selecting female talent